very-agency/Quasar-Strapi-Boilerplate/README.md

-# Quasar-Strapi-Boilerplate
+# VERYPWA - Quasar + Strapi Boilerplate
-Boilterplate for Quasar Framework as frontend and Strapi as backend maintain by VERY Dev Team
+Boilterplate using Quasar Framework as frontend and Strapi as backend.
+Maintain by VERY Dev Team

 # Strapi Backend
 username: demovery | password: demovery